NM-TAFE/dip-project-ocrroo/README.md

 ## Contributing

-To contribute to this project, please follow the [Contribution Guide](https://github.com/ninihub1/dip-programming-prj-advanced-gui-facilitate/wiki/wiki/Contribution-Guide) in the [Wiki](https://github.com/ninihub1/dip-programming-prj-advanced-gui-facilitate/wiki).
+To contribute to this project, please follow the [Contribution Guide](https://github.com/NM-TAFE/dip-programming-prj-advanced-gui-facilitate/wiki/Contribution-Guide) in the [Wiki](https://github.com/ninihub1/dip-programming-prj-advanced-gui-facilitate/wiki).

 ## Code of Conduct

 ---

-- To view the code of conduct, please visit the [Code of Conduct] page in the [Wiki](https://github.com/ninihub1/dip-programming-prj-advanced-gui-facilitate/wiki).
+- To view the code of conduct, please visit the [Code of Conduct] page in the [Code of Conduct](https://github.com/NM-TAFE/dip-programming-prj-advanced-gui-facilitate/wiki/Code-of-Conduct).

 ## License